streamlit/docs/content/streamlit-cloud/get-started/index.md

 # Get started

 Welcome to Streamlit Community Cloud!
 First things first, before you get started with Streamlit Community Cloud, you need to have a Streamlit app to deploy.
-If you haven't built one yet, read our [Get started](/library/get-started) docs or start with an [Example app](https://streamlit-cloud-example-apps-streamlit-app-sw3u0r.streamlit.app/).
+If you haven't built one yet, read our [Get started](/library/get-started) docs or fork an app from our <a href="https://streamlit.io/gallery" target="_blank">App gallery</a>.
 Either way, it only takes a few minutes to create your first app.

 <Tip>